Azure/azure-sdk-for-rust/README.md

 This crate relies heavily on the excellent crate called [Hyper](https://github.com/hyperium/hyper).
 As of this library version [0.4.0](https://github.com/MindFlavor/AzureSDKForRust/releases/tag/0.4.0) all the methods are future-aware.

 From version 0.8.0 for Cosmos and 0.9.0 for Storage the repo is embracing the builder pattern.
+As of 0.10.0, most of storage APIs have been migrated to the builder pattern but there are methods still missing.
+Please chech the relevant issues to follow the update process.
 This is still an in-progress transition but the resulting API is much more easy to use.
 Also most checks have been moved to compile-time.
 Unfortunately the changes are not backward-compatibile.
-As soon as am I able I will try and blog on the approach taken here.
+I have blogged about my appoach here: [https://dev.to/mindflavor/rust-builder-pattern-with-types-3chf](https://dev.to/mindflavor/rust-builder-pattern-with-types-3chf).

 > **NOTE:** This repository is under heavy development and is likely to break over time.
 The current releases will probabily contain bugs.
 As usual open issues if you find any.